 Going up to the surface from the third level you go back up the stairs and ramps to the second level which is where the final room is.
 You will spend about 5 minutes in the final room and then head back up the ramp to the first level of the cave.
 You will take just a moment before going up the rest of the stairs up to the surface.

 No, the tour is not suitable for all guests but it is suitable for all ages.
 The tour consists of 7 flights of stairs and ramps.
 It is an hour long standing/walking tour.
 The tour is moderately strenuous; there are no elevators and limited seating options in the cave.
 There are some areas where you will need to be able to duck under lower hanging rocks.
 Due to the nature of the naturally formed cave it is not wheelchair or walker friendly.
 There is low lighting throughout the tour.
 The environment in the cave is cool (50F) and humid.
 If you don't think the tour is right for you, it is your responsibility to the other guests to not take the cave tour.
 There are plenty of activities on the surface for guests who feel that the cave tour is not for them.

-Yes, you may buy tour tickets when you arrive.
-There maybe an additional wait before the cave tour on certain days.
-Typically days with additional wait time are spring and fall weekday mornings when we have school groups or weekends during the summer.
+During other days, you may buy tour tickets when you arrive.
+There maybe an additional wait before the cave tour.
 You can always look at our online booking system to see availability even if you want to purchase tickets when you arrive.
 For example if there is no availability for a time slot online, plan on arriving at a different time or be prepared for an extended wait.

 No!
 The tour is fun and educational.
 We are a popular destination for families, and school field trips.